 You may have heard of action-oriented copy, but do you know what it is and how you can leverage it for your business?

-Simply put, action-oriented copy is the text of your website that motivates potential clients to take a desired action.
-It is a way of writing that doesn’t just inform – it drives action.
+Simply put, action-oriented copy refers to the words on your website that motivates potential clients to take a desired action.
+Rather than just informing, this type of writing drives action.

 Determine the action you want your reader to take